ascandroli/alfred-workflows/README.md

         * UIElementInspector for applications using the Cocoa UI framework and APIs.
         * Custom URL Schemes: Using custom URL schemes to trigger specific actions within applications that support them (eg: Rectangle)
         * Command Line Arguments: Directly interacting with CLI applications and adapting the output to the Script Filter JSON format.
+        * Accessibility API: For non-Cocoa applications that still provide proper accessibility labels and attributes, allowing workflows to interact with their UI elements.
         * Shortcuts: for applications by **lazy** developers where none of the previous methods work (e.g., Electron-based applications).
 The workflow will trigger the key combination for a specific shortcut.

 ## 💡 Inspiration